 In connection with the Business Combination, the Company adopted the Abacus Life, Inc. 2023 Long-Term Equity Compensation Incentive Plan ("Incentive Plan") in order to facilitate the grant of cash and equity incentives to directors, employees, including named executive officers, and consultants to help attract and retain the services of these individuals.
-To date, we have granted 560,000 restricted stock units and 191,813 options to purchase common stock.
+To date, we have granted 3,164,991 restricted stock units and 345,263 options to purchase common stock under the Incentive Plan.

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders: - - Incentive Plan 3,164,991 - 243,228 Equity compensation plans not approved by security holders Total 3,164,991 243,228
+Number of securities remaining available for future issuance under Number of securities to Weighted-average equity compensation be issued upon exercise exercise price of plans (excluding of outstanding options, outstanding options, securities reflected in warrants and rights warrants and rights column (a))

+(a) (b) (c)

+pproved by security holders: - - - -

+3,164,991 - 243,228

+ot approved by security holders - - - -

+3,164,991 - 243,228

+3,164,991 - ot approved by security holders - -